If you’re not entirely sure how the ATAR system works, why you might need one and how they’re calculated, you’re definitely not alone.

 While you might think that an ATAR reflects how easy (lower ATAR) or hard (higher ATAR) a course is, it’s not always the case.
 Often the entry ATAR is based on how many applicants listed a course amongst their preferences.

-Since each course has a limit to the number of students it can take, if its a popular course that got lots of applications in previous years, and lots of people list the course on their preferences, the required ATAR to get into that course might go up.
+Since each course has a limit to the number of students it can take, if it’s a popular course that had lots of applications in previous years, and lots of applicants in your cohort list the course on their preferences, the required ATAR or cut-off to get into that course might go up.

 Most institutions consider more than just the ATAR when selecting students.
 You might have to have an interview, do an audition or provide a portfolio for example.